-16. elimtype form
+14. elimtype form

 The argument form must be inductively defined. elimtype I is equivalent to cut I. intro Hn; elim Hn; clear Hn.
 Therefore the hypothesis Hn will not appear in the context(s) of the subgoal(s).
-Conversely, if t is a term of (inductive) type I and which does not occur in the goal then elim t is equivalent to elimtype I; 2: exact t.
+Conversely, if t is a term of (inductive) type I that does not occur in the goal, then elim t is equivalent to elimtype I; 2: exact t.

-17. simple induction ident
+15. simple induction ident